– Actual quote from a law firm senior partner.

 The 65-year-old senior partner who hates it is certain that 35-year-old Associate GCs won’t use it either.

-When Social Media was just gaining steam, there were a variety of marketing consultants who were suggesting that everyone needed a LinkedIn profile.
-Many suggested to the in-house marketers that it was easier to just set up the profiles for them, instead of teaching everyone how to do it themselves.
+When Social Media was gaining steam, many new marketing consultants were proclaiming that everyone needed a LinkedIn profile.
+Many suggested to the in-house marketers that it was easier to just hire them to set up the lawyers’ profiles for them, instead of teaching everyone how to do it themselves.

 Unfortunately, this yielded the predictable result – a lot of empty profiles with no information.
 Some may argue that it’s better to have an empty profile than no profile at all.
 This might be a subject of legitimate debate, but I think that in a 21st-century economy, you can’t completely ignore technology.